-Mr. Shapiro’s practice focuses on a broad range of appellate, constitutional, criminal, and complex commercial litigation matters, often involving high-stakes challenges to the policies and legal determinations of government actors.
-Mr. Shapiro is regularly engaged in front of the U.S. Supreme Court, federal and state courts of appeal, and New York’s trial courts.
+Mr. Shapiro’s practice focuses on a broad range of constitutional, criminal, appellate, and complex commercial litigation matters, often involving high-stakes challenges to the policies and legal determinations of government actors.
+Mr. Shapiro is regularly engaged in front of New York’s trial courts, federal and state courts of appeal, and the U.S. Supreme Court.

 Mr. Shapiro earned his Juris Doctor in 2008 from Columbia Law School, where he was a senior editor of the Columbia Law Review, a Harlan Fiske Stone Scholar, and a semifinalist in the Harlan Fiske Stone Honors Moot Court competition.
 After law school, he served as a research assistant to Judge Debra Livingston of the U.S. Court of Appeals for the Second Circuit and to Professor Harold Edgar.
-Mr. Shapiro also received a Master’s Degree in Religious Studies from Yale University, where he was a member of the Yale Journal of Law and the Humanities and the recipient of a Yale University Fellowship.
-In 2001, Mr. Shapiro graduated from Columbia University with a Bachelor of Arts in History.
+Mr. Shapiro also received a Master’s Degree in Religious Studies from Yale University, where he was a member of the Yale Journal of Law and the Humanities.
+In 2001, he graduated from Columbia University with a Bachelor of Arts in History.
 Mr. Shapiro is admitted to practice in the State of New York, before the U.S. District Courts for the Southern and Eastern Districts of New York, and before the U.S. Court of Appeals for the Second Circuit.

-Mr. Shapiro regularly speaks on constitutional and legal ethics topics, and he has published “Should the Lower Courts Save Taxpayer Standing?” in The Journal of Appellate Practice and Process, 10 J. APP.
-PRAC. & PROCESS 273 (2009).
+- Author, “Should the Lower Courts Save Taxpayer Standing?,” The Journal of Appellate Practice and Process, 10 J. APP.
+PRAC. & PROCESS 273, 2009.